spencerduff/2-Player-Chess/README.md

 # 2-Player-Chess
 An ascii 2-player chess program

-Currently: Working on the logic for moving pieces on the board.
+Done: Logic for moving pieces (besides en-passant)

-Next: Work on logic for checking for checks and checkmates.
+Currently: Work on logic for checking for checks and checkmates.

 Maybe: Use a min-max algorithm to implement an AI for the program.